-I was often the go-to tech person at my school.
-Teachers would come to me apologizing again and again for asking tech questions.
-It never bothered me to help, and there was no need to apologize.
-But I would often hear the statement, "Sorry, I'm just not good at technology."
+As the go-to tech person at school, I'd often hear the statement, "Sorry, I'm just not good at technology."
 This is a form of impostor syndrome.
 You don't have to know everything to be good at technology.
-None of us know how to use every tech platform, and new tech is coming out all the time.
+None of us know how to use every tech platform, and new tech is coming out all.the.time.
 What matters is that students learn.
 If you use a different platform or use technology in a different way than another teacher in your grade level or building, that's just fine.
 Technology is simply a tool to help students learn, and if your students are learning, that's the key.

 2. Google It

 If I find myself stuck on a tech problem or am not sure how to navigate something online, I've found that Google is my best friend.
 I will quite literally type the problem I am experiencing or "how to.." into the Google search bar.
 I have found that I can often quickly find a solution through a website tutorial or a YouTube video.
 Even the most complicated problems I've had, I've found a solution through the Google search engine.
 Before calling a friend or asking the school tech to help, try looking for a solution on Google.
 I've found it's actually so much quicker and I can move forward with my work in a timely manner.

 3. Gain Confidence in One or Two Platforms